Free & Cheap Date Night Ideas in Kansas City

 - Live Theater.
 Sign up for emails from your favorite local theaters.
 Many offer advance screenings, discounts, and coupons.
 Season Tickets can be purchased affordably.
 For the BEST deals, you can purchase Half Price Tickets on the day of a show at www.tixkc.com.
 In the summer, enjoy FREE Shakespeare in the Park, affordable Theatre in the Park, College Theater and Community Theater (year-round – see our guide to Kansas City Theaters).

 - Murder Mysteries Sign up for emails for deals.
 For a fun splurge, consider a murder/mystery dinner theater.
-(Holiday Tip: Just mention “A Season of Magic” when buying your tickets to The Mystery Train and get $5.00 off a Thursday night performance or $10.00 off a Friday or Saturday night performance.)
-Kansas City Mystery Theater Reviews
+(Tip: Check Groupon for deals) Kansas City Mystery Theater Reviews

 - Comedy City.
 Comedy City is live Improv (and it’s clean… no foul language allowed).
-Tickets are only $12/ea and they offer B1G1 Coupons in the Entertainment Book and via their emails. www.InstantComedy.com
+Tickets are only the priee of a movie ticket and they offer B1G1 Coupons in the Entertainment Book and via their emails. www.InstantComedy.com

 Museums and the Arts